toast-success

 Acclimatization Day in Samagaon

 Your acclimatization day includes a recommended hike to either Manaslu Base Camp (4,400m) or Birendra Tal, a glacial lake.
-These 4-5 hour round trips help your body adjust to the increasing altitude while offering incredible photographic opportunities.
-Return to Samagaon for lunch and spend the afternoon exploring the village and its ancient monastery, which houses remarkable Buddhist artifacts.
-Accommodation: Same teahouse in Samagaon.
+These round trips help your body adjust to increasing altitude while offering incredible photographic opportunities.
+Return for lunch and spend the afternoon exploring the village and its ancient monastery with remarkable Buddhist artifacts.

 Day 9